Things to do in Atlanta

 Get There

-Why Visit Georgia Aquarium Atlanta?
+Why visit Georgia Aquarium Atlanta?

-• Georgia Aquarium Atlanta is the largest aquarium in the Western hemisphere.
+• Georgia Aquarium is the largest aquarium in the Western hemisphere.
 It is the third largest aquarium in the world with over 10 million gallons of water and 100 habitats.

 • The aquarium consists of eight galleries and exhibits: Sharks!
 Predators of the Deep, Cold Water Quest, Tropical Diver, Southern Company River Scout, Dolphin Coast, Trust Pier 225, Ocean Voyager Built by The Home Depot, and Aquanaut Adventure.